-- (A) As leadership teams, students will be responsible for leading a two-hour seminar session on one of the class texts.
+As leadership teams, students will be responsible for leading a seminar session on one of the class texts.
 The task of leadership is to scaffold and support classmates' understanding of the key issues raised by the author, including at least two activities that enable participants to dialogue with each other about the book's key ideas, particularly as they relate to social justice issues faced by culturally, linguistically, and ability diverse young children and their families, including those living in poverty.
-The leadership plan should model the author's ideas and embody the perspective of the text, involve classmates in a stimulating and thought provoking learning process, include multiple and varied learning opportunities, including at least one hands-on activity.
+The leadership plan should model the author's ideas and embody the perspective of the text, involve classmates in a stimulating and thought provoking learning process, include multiple and varied learning opportunities, including hands-on activities.
 Leadership will give classmates the opportunity to dialogue and critically reflect about the book's key ideas, issues of social justice, and their own assumptions, values, and views.
 It will also allow participants to address questions, concerns/challenges and to consider what would help them to implement the authors' ideas in their personal life or in their professional work with diverse communities, including those living in poverty.
 It is important that leadership groups stay focused on the text and its contribution to the field.
-Participants should feel as if they have been to an intimate book club meeting where they could really dig deeply into the text they have experienced. - (B) As a part of their seminar leadership, students will create a multimedia product based on the critical analysis of the author's views and the social justice issues impacting culturally, linguistically, and ability diverse young children and their families, especially those living in poverty.
+Participants should feel as if they have been to an intimate book club meeting where they could really dig deeply into the text they have experienced.

+As a part of their seminar leadership, students will create a multimedia product based on the critical analysis of the author's views and the social justice issues impacting culturally, linguistically, and ability diverse young children and their families, especially those living in poverty.
 The creative product should stimulate critical reflection and dialogue through the creative use of music, film, personal stories, interviews, newspaper clippings, photos, art, and any other relevant material or resources.
 It is expected that an e-file of the multimedia representation will be posted on Blackboard.
 For the in-class presentation, students will lead the discussion centered on the multimedia experience.
-The plan should reflect strategies recommended by Brookfield to support critical reflection among their peer.
 The seminar leadership plan submitted to the instructor should incorporate the plan for using the multimedia resource to engage the class and elicit reflection.